abbeygirl/nzedb/Database-tuning.md

 If you are using the tmux scripts it is advised to convert you tables to InnoDB to avoid table locks.
 There is a script under misc/testing/DB_scripts to help you with this.

 Unfortunately that's about it for tuning advise.
 Every machine will need a different config, so dont just blindly use others.
 Get a base config designed for your system and fine tune it from there.
+There are more detailed guide out there on the net if you require further info.